Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: RELATED WORK

 where $\mu(\x,m)$ is the posterior mean of the GP model given all the data up to the final query $T_{\text{last}} = \sum_{\ell = 1}^m T^{(\ell)}$.
 The regret in this case is called the \textit{inference regret}.
 Second, the \textit{simple choice}

 where $(\x_1,...,\x_{T^{(m)}})$ is the primary IS acquisition trajectory returned by the MFBO algorithm.
 The regret in that case is called the \textit{simple regret}.

-\section{Related work}
+Lastly, we provide an informal definition for an unreliable IS.
+To the best of our knowledge, no formal definition has been proposed in the literature so far, in view of the non-trivial character of the task.
+Broadly speaking, an auxiliary IS $\ell$ is said to be \textit{unreliable}, if querying $f^{(\ell)}(\x)$ does not lead to a decreasing inference regret when averaged over all sequences of queries $\x \in \mathcal{X}$ and all datasets $\mathcal{D}$ of any size.
+As such, the relevance on an IS then also depends on the MOGP model chosen.

+\section{RELATED WORK}

 As discussed in the introduction, many different multi-fidelity extensions of Bayesian optimization have been proposed in the literature; we refer the interested reader to \citet[Section 5]{takeno2020multi} for a review.
 The closest to our work are methods that do not assume a hierarchy between the sources (e.g., when the degree of fidelity cannot be assessed in advance), as by \citet{lam2015multifidelity}, where the focus lies in designing a GP model that takes into account the non-hierarchical nature of the sources.
-The multi-fidelity kernel introduced by~\citet{poloczek2017multi} (Appendix \ref{supp_mf-kernels}) is one example of such a design.
+The multi-fidelity kernel introduced by~\citet{poloczek2017multi} (see Supplementary \ref{supp_mf-kernels}) is one example of such a design.

-The problem of the potential performance degradation of MFBO algorithms has surprisingly been largely ignored by the literature, with the exception of \citet{kandasamy2016}, who noticed that their multi-fidelity method performed poorly compared to all single-fidelity variants in one experiment \citep[Appendix D.3]{kandasamy2016}.
+Surprisingly, the problem of the potential performance degradation of MFBO algorithms has been largely ignored in the literature, with the exception of \citet{kandasamy2016}, who noticed that their multi-fidelity method performed poorly compared to all single-fidelity variants in one experiment \citep[Supplementary D.3]{kandasamy2016}.

 Lastly, we mention that robustness has been studied for vanilla BO in the context of (sometimes adversarially) noisy inputs or outputs \citep{martinez2018practical,bogunovic2018adversarially,frohlich2020noisy,kirschner2021bias}.
-This notion of robustness is fundamentally different from ours.
-Indeed, we wish to provide guarantees that the addition of an (or several) auxiliary IS will not lead to worse performance w.r.t.\ vanilla BO; we do not assume noisy inputs, or that the outputs of any of the sources are corrupted by outliers.
+This notion of robustness is fundamentally different from ours, indeed, we wish to provide guarantees that the addition of an auxiliary IS (or several) will not lead to worse performance w.r.t.\ vanilla BO.

-\section{Pitfalls of MFBO methods}
+\section{PITFALLS OF MFBO METHODS}